pizgo/photo-displayer/README.md

 # Photo displayer app.

-A simple app requested during job interview.
-It downloads the list of photos' urls from an external API, extracts their IDs, displayes them into the 3-columns rows.
+The purpose of this project was to learn how to use Redux and practice the usage of cypress.
+The app downloads the list of photos' urls from an external API, extracts their ID and displayes them into the 3-columns rows.
+All states are managed by React Redux.

 Created using:
 - React.js
-- React Redux
+- React Redux Toolkit
 - Bootstrap
 - Cypress integration tests